dreamportdev/Osdev-Notes/08_Loading_Elf/02_Elf_Theory.md

 ### Program Header Flags

 At this point we've got the program header's content loaded in the correct place.
-We'll run into an issue if we try to use the loaded program header in this state: we've mapped all program headers as read/write/no-execute.
+We'll run into an issue if we try to use the loaded program header in this state: we've mapped all program headers in virtual memory as read/write/no-execute.
 This means if we try to execute any of the headers as code (and at least one of them is guarenteed to be code), we'll fault.
+Some of these headers should be read-only, and some (in the case of code) should be readable and executable.

+While you could map everything as read + write + execute, that's not recommended for security reasons.
+It can also lead to bugs in your programs, and potentially cause crashes.

-Fortunately the solution is quite straightforward, the read/write/execute permissions required for a phdr are encoded in the `p_flags` field.
+Each program header stores what permissions it requires in the `p_flags` field.
 This field is actually a bitfield, with the following definition:

-- `bit 0`: Represents whether a phdr should be executable.
+- `Bit 0`: Represents whether a phdr should be executable.
 Remember that the executable flag is backwards on x86: all memory can be executed by default, unless you set the NX bit.
 Ideally this should be hidden behind your VMM interface though.
-- `bit 1`: Indicates a region should be writable, the region is read-only if this bit is clear.
+- `Bit 1`: Indicates a region should be writable, the region is read-only if this bit is clear.
-- `bit 2`: Indicates  a region should be readable.
+- `Bit 2`: Indicates  a region should be readable.
 This bit should always be set, as exec-only or write-only memory is not very useful, and some hardware platforms will consider these states as an error.

-You'll want to adjust these permission *after copying the program header content*, because you'll need the memory to be writable for that.
-Then you can modify the flags of the mapped memory to what the program header requests.
+You'll want to adjust the permissions of the mapped memory *after copying the program header content*.
+This is because you will need the memory to be mapped as writable so the CPU lets us copy the phdr content into it, and then you can adjust the permissions to what the program header requested.